shahadat15/Data_insight_Code_Challange/README.md

 This code call other function (saved in other files) to extract the Features.

 ### Feature_1.py
 This file contains the code to list the top 10 most active hosts/IP addresses that have accessed the site.
 The code has following steps:
 1. Group the data by host
 2. Count the number of data points at each group
 3. sort the count data
 4. Write the top 10 list

 ### Feature_2.py
 This file contains the 10 resources that consume the most bandwidth on the site.
 The code has following steps:
 1. Group the data by Request
-2. Sum the total bytes used by each group and also calcualte the total no of datapoints at each group
+2. Sum the total bytes (sum) used by each group and also calcualte the total no of datapoints (count) at each group
 3. sort the count data by sum and then count
 4. Write the top 10 list